(Full Vita, updated August 2018 available here)

 - Educational Reconstruction: African American Schools in the Urban South, 1865-1890, New York.
 Fordham University Press, April 2016.

-- Lest We Forget: African American Memory of the Civil War, in process of researching and drafting
+- Lest We Forget: African American Memory of the Civil War, in progress

 Articles and Book Chapters